facebook/infer/_docs/03-checker-bug-types.md

 ## <a name="STATIC_INITIALIZATION_ORDER_FIASCO"></a>Static initialization order fiasco

 This error is reported in C++.
-It fires when initialization of a static variable (`A`), accesses static variable (`B`) from another translation unit (another `.cpp` file).
+It fires when the initialization of a static variable `A`, accesses a static variable `B` from another translation unit (usually another `.cpp` file).
 There are no guarantees whether `B` has been already initialized or not at that point.

-For more technical definition and techniques to avoid/remediate, see the [FAQ](https://isocpp.org/wiki/faq/ctors#static-init-order)
+For more technical definition and techniques to avoid/remediate, see the [FAQ](https://isocpp.org/wiki/faq/ctors#static-init-order).